 While Trisha didn’t want her kids to miss out on anything, her “tribe” of friends, family, and Bible study members came through for the entire family, sometimes taking the kids “to the movies or ice skating or roller skating or ice cream” so that Trisha could rest and the kids could enjoy themselves.
 Trisha says, “That meant more to me than anybody will ever know.
 It was just those small acts of kindness that will stick with me forever.”

 As a mother, Trisha has become more present with her family since her breast cancer diagnosis.
 “I got so wrapped up in making sure we had the perfect clothes and everybody was signed up for all the sports and all the things and rushing.
 I was always rushing to make sure I had this and this and this.
 And then I realized, Why?
-What I really strived to change about me is being present, being with everybody in the moment, living each moment like it’s our last because tomorrow isn’t promised and all we have is today.
+What I really strived to change about myself is being present, being with everybody in the moment, and living each moment like it’s our last because tomorrow isn’t promised and all we have is today.
 I want to look back on our lives at all the fun things we’ve done together.
 And for me, that’s the most important thing, and, crazy as that is, it took breast cancer to wake me up and realize that.”

 After ten months of treatment, including breast surgery, eight rounds of chemo, radiation, and a hysterectomy, the family realized their goal of reclaiming the spinning teacups.
 As they approached the ride, they spotted an amusement park photographer stationed nearby to capture the moment.

 Trisha recalls, “We walked up to the teacups and there was one of those Disney photographers just sitting there.
 And so it was a perfect moment.
 And I was like, ‘This is one of the God shots.’
 And so we were able to capture that moment, but it was more of a victory.
 Some people take victory laps.
 I take victory spins, apparently.
 So it was just the, ‘We did it.
 We made it.
 We’ve come full circle.’
 And it hadn’t even been a year.
 I was able to undergo a double mastectomy.
 Eight rounds of chemo, radiation, and a hysterectomy.
 And be able to get on those teacups just ten months later.
-It just showed me just a little bit of determination, positive attitude.
-And it helped having what you’re fighting for.
+It just showed me just a little bit of determination, a positive attitude.
+And it helped to have what you’re fighting for.
 And what I was fighting for in that moment are making memories with these little precious ones.”

 National Breast Cancer Foundation is here for you and your family as you navigate a breast cancer diagnosis.
 Visit our website to learn about NBCF breast cancer support groups, obtain free educational resources, or find a patient navigator in your area.